Pep Guardiola: Manchester City

-2016–17 season
+2016–17: Adjustment to England and first season

 On 1 February 2016, Manchester City signed Guardiola to a three-year contract for the start of the 2016–17 season.
-Guardiola brought in several significant signings in the summer, including midfielders İlkay Gündoğan from Borussia Dortmund and Nolito from Celta Vigo, winger Leroy Sané from Schalke 04, and defender John Stones from Everton.
-He also controversially replaced long-serving City starting goalkeeper Joe Hart with Claudio Bravo from his former club Barcelona; after Hart failed to impress Guardiola in pre-season, he was loaned to Torino before the end of the transfer window and would never make another appearance for the club.
+Guardiola brought in several significant players in the summer, including midfielders İlkay Gündoğan from Borussia Dortmund and Nolito from Celta Vigo, winger Leroy Sané from Schalke 04 and defender John Stones from Everton.
+He also controversially replaced long-serving City starting goalkeeper Joe Hart with Claudio Bravo from his former club Barcelona; Hart would never make another appearance for the club.

-Manchester City lost Guardiola's first pre-season match 1–0 to his former side Bayern Munich.
-On 13 August 2016, Guardiola earned victory in his first match of the Premier League season, as City won 2–1 against Sunderland.
-On 11 September 2016, Guardiola won his first Manchester derby as a manager in a 2–1 victory at Old Trafford; this was also his sixth win against his "rival" manager José Mourinho.
-By the end of September 2016, Guardiola had won all of his first ten matches in charge of Manchester City and his side were top of the Premier League table, with a four-point advantage over second-placed Tottenham Hotspur.
-Although he then suffered his first defeat as City manager in a 2–0 loss to Tottenham, his side remained one point clear in the league table ahead of the international break.
+On 13 August 2016, Guardiola earned victory in his first match of the Premier League season, as City defeated Sunderland 2–1.
+On 11 September, Guardiola won his first Manchester derby as a manager in a 2–1 City victory at Old Trafford; this was also his sixth win against his "rival" manager José Mourinho.